publify/publify/README.md

 ### Make your code accessible

-Mmake Typo access your code.
+Make Typo access your code.
 Edit your `init.rb` file and add the
 following:

     PLUGIN_NAME = 'typo_sample_plugin'